-The world of IT support has changed significantly in recent years.
+The world of IT support and the IT service desk has changed significantly in recent years.
 Not only have IT services, and therefore IT support capabilities, become more important to business operations, the needs and expectations of organizations, including those of employees and third-parties, have also increased.
 The way that IT services are sourced, delivered, and supported has also changed, with more and more services procured externally when it makes business sense to do so.

 It already sounds pretty complicated but let’s not forget the other common challenges that are pressuring IT service desks before looking at the mechanisms for improvement.